 This method SHALL reap job data records on a successful call, so any subsequent calls to wait() will fail, throwing an InvalidJobException, meaning that the job's data record has already been reaped.
 This exception is the same as if the job were unknown.
 (The only case where wait() can be successfully called on a single job more than once is when the previous call to wait() timed out before the job finished.)
+At any time during a call to wait() with JOB_IDS_SESSION_ANY as the jobName parameter, if no jobs are active in the session, the call to wait() SHALL fail, throwing an InvalidJobException.

 In a multi-threaded environment with a wait() call using JOB_IDS_SESSION_ANY, only the active thread gets the status of the finished or failed job, while the other threads continue waiting.
 If there are no more running or completed jobs left in the session, all remaining waiting threads SHOULD fail with an InvalidJobException.
 If thread A is waiting for a specific job, and another thread, thread B, waiting for that same job or with JOB_IDS_SESSION_ANY, receives notification that the job has finished, thread A SHOULD fail with an InvalidJobException.
-At any time during a call to 'wait()' with 'JOB_IDS_SESSION_ANY' as the 'jobName' parameter, if no jobs are active in the session, the call to 'wait()' SHALL fail, throwing an 'InvalidJobException'.
+At any time during a call to wait() with JOB_IDS_SESSION_ANY as the jobName parameter, if no jobs are active in the session, the call to wait() SHALL fail, throwing an InvalidJobException.

-When successful, the resource usage information for the job SHALL be provided as a 'java.util.Map' of usage parameter names and their values in the returned 'JobInfo' instance.
+When successful, the resource usage information for the job SHALL be provided as a 'java.util.Map' of usage parameter names and their values in the returned 'JobInfo' 'objectinstance'.
 The values contain the amount of resources consumed by the job and are implementation defined.